expectedparrot/edsl/docs/index.rst

 | Create a `Coop account <https://www.expectedparrot.com/login>`_ to store and share your research projects.

 | **3.
 Choose how to access language models**
-| Decide how you want to use language models:
+| Decide how you want to use models:

-| *Use any available models at the Expected Parrot server:*
+| *Choose from any available models at the Expected Parrot server:*
 | Activate :ref:`remote_inference` at your Coop account and store your Expected Parrot API key.

 *or*